Setup Guide

 4. Setup with Cursor (MCP)

-- In the Phennec Control Panel, click your profile icon > MCP to open the MCP configuration screen
+- In the Phennec Control Panel, click the bottom-left profile icon → MCP to open the MCP configuration screen

 - Click the Quick Setup link